 Symptoms of Lyme disease vary and may develop days or weeks after a person is infected from a tick bite.

 - An expanding skin rash that looks like a ‘bull's-eye’ may develop at the site of the tick bite in 70 to 80 percent of infected persons.
 Some people may not develop a rash.

 - Fever, chills, headache, muscle and joint pain, fatigue or swollen lymph nodes.

-- Later symptoms may include dizziness, abnormal heartbeat, mental confusion or inability to think clearly (brain fog), nervous system disorders (involving the brain, nerves and spinal cord).
+- More rashes, dizziness, abnormal heartbeat, arthritis, mental confusion or inability to think clearly (brain fog), nervous system disorders (involving the brain, nerves and spinal cord).

 Your health care provider should: